maltendeitering/datastream-example/README.md

-# Exemplary Datastream using Apache Kafka and Docker
+# Datastream Example

-I needed an exemplary datastream based on Apache Kafka and Docker.
+I needed an exemplary datastream based on Apache Kafka and Python for a project.
 As I couldn't find something suitable I created this docker-compose App that provides an exemplary datastream.
 Maybe someone else finds this useful.
 The datastream periodically inserts data to a kafka topic called 'stream'

+Data should be placed in the data folder.
+The filename must be specified in the Dockerfile.

 ## Requirements
 - kafka-python (https://pypi.org/project/kafka-python/)